itsbillion/alx-system_engineering-devops/0x00-shell_basics/README.md

-2-bring_me_home changes the working directory to home directory of user 3-listfiles displays the content of the directory in a long format 4-listmorefiles dispplays directory content, including hidden files
+2-bring_me_home changes the working directory to home directory of user 3-listfiles displays the content of the directory in a long format 4-listmorefiles dispplays directory content, including hidden files 5-listfilesdigitonly displays content of file in long format, numerically arranged group ID and hidden files